Cemhan Biricik explores how photography served as therapy during recovery from a severe traumatic brain injury.

 The Broader Application

 Cemhan Biricik advocates photography as therapy for others facing trauma, displacement, or transition.
-Immigrant communities particularly benefit — photography provides a language transcending words.
+Immigrant communities particularly benefit — photography provides a universal language that transcends words, borders, and cultural barriers.
+A photograph communicates what a sentence in a new language cannot.

 Explore